 - No turbo mode on carpet

 What to expect from the Roomba 960 (Comparing this to the souped-up 980)

-In terms of functionality, both the 960 and 980 are the same.
-The biggest difference would be the motor and battery.
+In terms of functionality, both 960 and 980 are the same.
+The most significant difference would be the motor and battery.

-This means it will have the same power as the 880 and will not have the carpet boost functionality of the 980. iRobot says that the 960 will have 5 times more power compared to the 600 and 700 series while the 980 will have 10 times more power.
+It means it will have the same power as the 880 and will not have the carpet boost functionality of the 980. iRobot says that the 960 will have five times more power compared to the 600 and 700 series while the 980 will have ten times more power.

 For homes with mostly bare floor and low pile carpet, this should not be an issue because it comes with the same extractors which will provide needed agitation.

-This should not be an issue if you have a small to medium sized home thanks to the more efficient cleaning pattern and upgraded camera based navigation system.
+It should not be an issue if you have a small to medium-sized home thanks to the more efficient cleaning pattern and upgraded camera-based navigation system.

 iAdapt 2.0 means a more efficient navigation